 It may be my teaching background, but I can’t think of a better way to teach a child numbers than to hang a calendar in an area where they see it all the time.
 This Monthly Calendar Pocket Chart by Scholastic comes with number cards and month cards that can be moved around each month.
 My kids love looking at it and talking about upcoming events.
 I am convinced this is why my kids were able to recognize numbers 1-31 from a very young age.
 It’s also a great learning tool for kids to understand timelines and days of the week.

-This Number Train Puzzle by the Learning Journey is an excellent puzzle that teaches the order of numbers in a fun way.
-It’s a 30 piece floor puzzle that is 5 feet long when it is completed.
-This set also includes an alphabet train puzzle as well.
+This Number Train Puzzle by Melissa and Doug is an excellent puzzle that teaches the order of numbers in a fun way.
+It’s a 20 piece floor puzzle that is 8 feet long when it is completed.
 I would recommend this puzzle for children ages 3 and up.

 11) Curious George Learns to Count from 1 to 100